-Marathon Oil recognizes that water is a valuable resource that we share with the communities where we operate.
-Our use of water is guided by the core water stewardship practices of responsible sourcing, conservation, reuse and disposal.
+Water is a valuable resource that we share with the communities where we operate.
+Marathon Oil’s water use is guided by water stewardship practices such as responsible sourcing, conservation, reuse, recycling and disposal.

 Tracking the source and amount of water consumed in our operations is required by our Environmental Management Standard and the Regulatory Compliance element of our Responsible Operations Management System (ROMS).
 We have a corporate advisor for sustainable water management in our U.S. unconventional resource plays, with water management supervisors in specific assets.
 The advisor has leadership accountability for water management.

 Across our U.S. resource plays, we leverage lessons learned, employ best practices, and participate in industry efforts to be good stewards of water resources and improve water management.
 We continuously seek cost-effective ways to reduce the impact of our operations on water resources.
 These include identifying sustainable water sources, and developing storage, treatment and infrastructure alternatives for water disposal.
 In addition, our Global Supply Chain team restructured to better support cost-effective water management.

 Water consumption in our U.S. resource plays was 70 million barrels in 2017, up from 29 million barrels in 2016.
 The increase was related to completing or recompleting approximately 60 percent more wells in 2017 than 2016, using more extended laterals, modifying our completion design and entering the Permian Basin.

 Marathon Oil assets are responsible for developing customized strategies and plans to minimize the impact of our operations on local water resources, and preserve freshwater for drinking and other community needs.
 Asset plans are based on local and regional sourcing options, capacity limitations, operational needs, and disposal and infrastructure alternatives.